 How does our cheapmobile do on pavement?
 Here is where any Honda front-drive really gets the job done.

-As I said, the Prelude in its day was one of the most praised front-drive coupes; which (according to test drivers) suffered less understeer than the similarly-priced Mitsubishi Eclipse, Dodge Neon, and other competitors of the times.
+As I said, the Prelude in its day was one of the most praised front-drive coupes; which according to test drivers, suffered less understeer than the similarly-priced Mitsubishi Eclipse, Dodge Neon, and other competitors of the times.
 Less understeer, however, doesn't mean zero understeer.
 As compact, sleek, and hyped as this car is in many real-life reviews, there are still plenty of times when you'll be WAITING....waiting for the chance to stab that throttle....but for now you gotta wait for the understeer to stop!

-In GT5, the Prelude sits in a weird spot: too powerful for early racing (it'll simply kill the Sundays, FFs, Compacts,'90s events, and even the Clubman) and not enough areas of the game to compete in the Amateurs and Pro races.
+In GT5, the Prelude sits in a weird spot: too powerful for early racing.
+Even mediocre drivers can simply kill the Sundays, FFs, Compacts, '90s events, even the Clubman.
+As much as I love 5, there aren't enough areas of the game to compete in the Amateurs and Pro races fairly.
 So if a 'lude is chosen here, anything more than soft radials (comforts) is overkill.
 At least, this has been my experience so far.
 Kinda is sad.
-In some cases, the Prelude's rubber will need to be changed to sports or semi-racing slicks once the engine is modded above Stage 1, though...no matter which game you've got.
+It's not until the Expert hall Japanese Championship and Turbo Sport events that a Prelude won't overkill the competition.

 As I said, these cars will understeer, but mostly when the driver forgets to brake before corners.
 Once braking is learned, the steering in and out of corners is Pure Honda--which is a high compliment from me.
 Precise, grabby, and helpful.
 Think "Integra's prelude". :-)